 1. Plugins tend to slow your site down

-Plugins draw on your site’s resources, so if you can avoid a plugin, do.
+So, because plugins draw on your site’s resources, if you can avoid a plugin, do.
 The faster your site loads, the better.
 Not only does it make it nicer for your visitors, fast-loading sites have an SEO edge.

 2. Plugins can be buggy